colenem/wide-eye-tech-assessment/readme.md

 #### Available Commands:
 - `npm run build` will build production assets to the `./build` folder
 - `npm run start` will start the dev server
-- `npm run watch` will watch js/scss file changes and will display error details
+- `npm run start` will watch js/scss file changes and will display error details

 ### SCSS/CSS
 We have made an opinionated choice to use SCSS here as it tracks with our internal development expectations.
 You are free to work in raw CSS or another abstraction.
 A normalize css file has been added for convenience.